heyprashant/The-Recipe-book/README.md

 ## About App

-A comprehensive Angular application covering all of the Angular 4 updates.
+A comprehensive Angular application covering all of the Angular 6+ concepts.
 The project focuses on the key features and skills required to successfully implement a modern angular application.
 The code is commented for easy reference and links below provide additional resources.
 Fully functional CRUD operations with http access using RxJs observables.

 ## Key Features